 Bicycle collisions present a high risk of brain injury because the rider is completely exposed during an accident.
 75% of all bicycle deaths are caused by head injuries.
 The dangers of brain injury and death increase with speed and when the collision involves a motor vehicle.
 In the event of a crash the rider is often thrown forward or to the side where the head is likely to hit the hard ground or whatever objects may be in the way.

+Jim Dodson, a bicycle injury lawyer has helped 100s of cyclists who have sustained serious injuries including head injuries.
 85% of head injuries on bicycles can be prevented by simply wearing a helmet.
 What many don’t know is even if you are wearing a helmet, you may still be at risk of brain injury for various reasons.

-- The mechanics of the crash create sudden acceleration and deceleration or turning of the head
+- The mechanics of the crash create sudden acceleration and deceleration or turning of the head.

 - Improper fit